gro1m/azure-dp100/README.md

 ```

 **Creating an Environment by Specifying Packages**

-You can define an environment by specifying the Conda and pip packages you need in a CondaDependencies object, like this:
+You can define an environment by specifying the conda and pip packages you need in a CondaDependencies object, like this:
 ```python
 from azureml.core import Environment from azureml.core.conda_dependencies import CondaDependencies